-VARIABLE LENGTH (PICVL)
+VARIABLE LENGTH (VL)

-The function of the variable length is to make odd lengths of pipe.
-It is not to be used for expansion compensation.
-The variable length is comprised of the following components: (1) A $3\frac{1}{4}$ " (83) collar with a flange at one end used to clamp the flange at the desired length.

-A 30" (762) long tube flanged at one end which fits into the 31⁄4" (83) collar.
-(3) An outer jacket consisting of two half jacket assemblies.
+The function of the variable length is to make up odd lengths of pipe, which are not to be used for expansion compensation.
+The use of the variable length in engine exhaust applications is not recommended.
+The variable length is comprised of the following components: (1) a $3\frac{1}{4}$ " (83) collar with a flange at one end used to clamp the flange at the desired length; (2) a 30" (762) long tube flanged at one end, which fits into the $3\frac{1}{4}$ " (83) collar; (3) an outer jacket consisting of two half jacket assemblies; and (4) loose insulation blanket to fill space between the tube and casing.